adamdobrin/tidydatarepo/README.md

 ## create_codebook.R

-Contains a single function (createCodebook()) to create codebook (codebook.md and codebook.txt) for tidy data set from features.txt.
+Contains a single function (createCodebook()) to create codebook (codebook.md and codebook.txt) for tidy data set from features.txt (in original data).

 ## codebook.md